EPIDERMAL PRECANCERS AND CANCERS

 OCCUPATION Outdoor workers (especially farmers, ranchers, and sailors) and outdoor sportspersons (tennis, golf, mountain climbing, and deep-sea fishing).

-Prolonged and repeated solar exposure in susceptible persons (SPT I, II, and III) leads to cumulative damage to keratinocytes by the action of UVR, principally, if not exclusively, UVB (290 to 320 nm).
+Prolonged and repeated solar exposure in susceptible persons leads to cumulative damage to keratinocytes by the action of UVR, principally UVB (290 to 320 nm).

 SKIN SYMPTOMS Lesions may be tender.
 Painful if excoriated with a fingernail.

 SKIN LESIONS Takes months to years to develop.
 Adherent hyperkeratotic scale, which is removed with difficulty and pain (Figs. 11-1 and 11-2).
-Skin-colored, yellow-brown, or a brown that appears "dirty"; often there is a reddish tinge.
-Rough, like coarse sandpaper, "better felt than seen" on palpation.
+Rough, like coarse sandpaper, “better felt than seen” on palpation.
 Most commonly <1 cm, oval or round (Fig. 11-2).

-Erythematous and brownish macules and papules with coarse adherent scale became confluent on the bald scalp with dermatoheliosis These hyperkeratosis are yellowish to grey.
-Early lesions can be better felt ...
+Erythematous and brownish macules and papules with coarse adherent scale became confluent on the bald scalp with dermatoheliosis These hyperkeratosis are yellowish to gray.
+Early lesions can be better felt than seen.
+Gentle abrasion with the fingernail is painful, a helpful diagnostic finding.